 A By-Name List is the crown jewel of a strong Coordinated Access System (CAS).
 A CAS is a way for communities to design, streamline and bring consistency to the process by which people experiencing homelessness access housing and services.
 A strong CAS uses a housing first approach along with a standardized and coordinated process for access, assessment, prioritization and referral for housing and other services across all the agencies and organizations in a local area.

-This short 3 minute VIDEO explains the difference between a By-Name List, Coordinated Access List and Prioritization List (and how they work together).
+This short 3 minute OrgCode video explains the difference between a By-Name List, Coordinated Access List and Prioritization List (and how they work together).

-Below you will find information and resources to support your work in developing and improving coordinated access and prioritization processes, including the Coordinated Access System (CAS) Scorecard can be found on the Coordinated Access page of this website.
+Further information and resources to support your work in developing and improving coordinated access and prioritization processes, including the Coordinated Access System (CAS) Scorecard can be found on the Coordinated Access page of this website.